tkukurin/Lab.Bioinformatics/README.md

 java -jar ./target/bioinf-1.0-SNAPSHOT.jar [reference.fa] [query.fa]
 ```

-If everything goes well, read data should be output to `./query.fa-out.txt`.
+If everything goes well, read data should be output to `./query.fa-out.txt` (note that the FASTA
+file name is suffixed by `out.txt`.